OpenSourceEconomics/econ-project-templates/docs_template/source/getting_started/second_machine.md

 need to create the template repository again.

-On the second machine prepare the system and open a terminal on Mac/Linux or the Anaconda prompt on Windows.
+On the second machine prepare the system and open a terminal on Mac/Linux or the Powershell on Windows.
 Then type

 ```console
 $ git clone <url_of_your_repository>